ejiektpobehuk/pelp/README.md

 Maybe providing a date to find the period for the presentation is nice to have.
 If there is no presentation for that period pelp might suggest the closes one.

+## Presentation & Project

+Right now I use them interchangeably.
+Usually project means a directory with presentation(s) and assets in it.